vchaindz/grafana-GPT-description/README.md

-# JSON Description Generator using OpenAI GPT-3
+# JSON Grafana Dashboard Description Generator using OpenAI GPT-3

 This is a simple script that takes a JSON file and uses OpenAI's GPT-3 to generate a markdown formatted description for each title in the JSON structure.
 The script can be customized to include an optional context which will be fed to the GPT-3 prompt.